kmarkus/microblx/doc/manual.md

 ubx_type_t random_config_type = def_struct_type(struct random_config, &random_config_h);
 ```

-This fills in a `ubx_type_t random_config_type`, which stores the
+This fills in a `ubx_type_t` data structure called
+`random_config_type`, which stores information on types.
+Using this
-information on a type.
-This type can then be registered with a node
+type declaration the `struct random_config` can then be registered
-(see "Block and type registration" below).
+with a node (see "Block and type registration" below).

 **What is this .hexarr file?**

-`types/random_config.h.hexarr` is the contents of
+The file `types/random_config.h.hexarr` contains the contents of the
-`types/random_config.h` converted to an array `const char
+file `types/random_config.h` converted to an array `const char
 random_config_h []` using the script `tools/file2carr.lua`.
 This char
 array is stored in the `ubx_type_t private_data` field (the third
 argument to the `def_struct_type` macro).
 At runtime, this type model